A discrete extrinsic and intrinsic Dirac operator

 \section{The connection between the extrinsic and intrinsic Dirac operators in the discrete case}

-In the last section we started with an intrinsic net and constructed face edge-constraint realizations by solving the Dirac equation.
-Now we are going to discuss the question: How can we construct the intrinsic net from a given face edge-constraint net?
-In fact we will see that each face edge-constraint net is associated with an intrinsic net and a constant spinor field $\phi_c$ with unit length in the ambient space $\R^3$ induces a spinor field on the intrinsic net.
+In the last section we started with an intrinsic net and constructed face-edge-constraint realizations by solving the Dirac equation.
+Now we are going to discuss the question: How can we construct the intrinsic net from a given face-edge-constraint net?
+In fact we will see that each face-edge-constraint net is associated with an intrinsic net and a constant spinor field $\phi_c$ with unit length in the ambient space $\R^3$ induces a spinor field on the intrinsic net.
 With this induced spinor field one can reconstruct the original egde-constraint net from the associated Riemannain net.
 Moreover the relation between the extrinsic and intrinsic operators still holds in the discrete case.
 Precisely, the ideas can be depicted as follows:

 For each face $\Delta_i$ the hyperplane perpendicular to $n_i$ gives a affine structure $\mathrm{Affine}(\Delta_i)$, we then can identify the edge $e_{ij}$ by